Can You Break Someone's Arm with an Armbar?

 Most people assume that an armbar will break an opponent’s arm if they refuse to submit.
 But that is not typically the case.

-It's possible to break someone's arm with an armbar.
-However, an arm bone fracture is not the injury this submission is most likely to cause.
-Instead, when applied correctly, an armbar applies pressure to the elbow, which leads to joint injuries more often than bone breaks.
+It’s possible to break someone’s arm with an armbar.
+However, a bone break is not the injury this submission technique is most likely to cause.
+Armbars put pressure on the elbow joint and are more likely to cause a dislocation or hyperextension.

 This article will detail the injuries that arise from this move.
-Then we'll cover the underlying reasons why armbars can deliver so much damage to someone's arm.
+We’ll also discuss the specific mechanics that allow armars to deliver so much damage to someone’s arm.

 Bone Fracture

 Hyperextension is the injury most likely to occur during an armbar.
-An armbar forces the elbow joint to extend beyond its natural range of motion, which is essentially the definition of an elbow hyperextension injury.
-Elbow hyperextension causes significant strain and damage to the ligaments that hold your elbow bones in place.
+Proper armbar application forces your opponent’s elbow joint beyond its natural range of motion, which is essentially the definition of an elbow hyperextension injury.
+Elbow hyperextension causes significant strain on the ligaments that hold your elbow bones in place.
 In severe cases, this leads to our second most probable armbar injury.

 Bone Fracture

-A clean bone fracture is not as likely as a hyperextension injury or a dislocation, but one can happen during an armbar.
-Bone fractures typically come about when the practitioner applying the armbar places force on the upper arm or forearm rather than directly on the elbow joint.
+It’s far less likely for an armbar to cause a clean bone fracture compared to a hyperextension injury or dislocation, but it is possible.
+Bone fractures are most likely to occur when an armbar to places force on the upper arm or forearm rather than directly on the elbow joint.
 Depending on the specific location of that force, an armbar can fracture one or more bones at a time.

 What Bones Does an Armbar Break?

-Three primary bones comprise the structure of your upper and lower arm.
-Each of these bones is at risk during an armbar:
+There are three primary bones that give structure to your upper arm and forearm.
+All three of those bones are at risk during an armbar:

 Radius (forearm)